Starknet-Recovery-Service/.github/profile/README.md

 # How does it work?

-To recover user funds, SRS uses [Storage Proofs](https://github.com/OilerNetwork/fossil) (by Oiler Network) to recursively derive the past state of an EOA and determine that an account has been lost.
-This works broadly as follows:
+To recover user funds, SRS uses [Storage Proofs](https://github.com/OilerNetwork/fossil) (by Oiler Network) to recursively derive the past state of an EOA and determine whether an account has been lost.
+This works (broadly) as follows:

-1. Owner of an EOA delegates control of their funds to a `RecoveryContract` on L1.
+1. The owner of an EOA delegates control of their funds to a `RecoveryContract` on L1.
 2. Access details for EOA are lost.
-3. After a set period of inactivity (say 1 year), the user can call a `StorageProver` contract on StarkNet to verify that the nonce of the lost EOA has not changed over that period.
-If the test passes, the EOA is treated as lost.
-The L1 `RecoveryContract` is notified.
+3. After a set period of inactivity (say 1 year), the user can call a `StorageProver` contract on StarkNet to verify that the nonce of the lost EOA has not changed over the period.
+If the test passes, the EOA is treated as lost and the L1 `RecoveryContract` is notified.
 4. To recover their assets, the user pings the L1 `RecoveryContract` to withdraw all delegated assets.

 SRS is currently deployed for Ethereum L1 but can be ported to any other L1 blockchain which uses Patricia Merkle Trees.